UN chief denounces 'scandalously unequal' vaccine distribution | www.lokmattimes.com

 UN chief denounces 'scandalously unequal' vaccine distribution

-UN Secretary-General Antonio Guterres on Wednesday said in his statement on two years of COVID-19 that the vaccine distribution is "scandalously unequal" because rich-country health is prioritized over the poor.
+United Nations, March 10 UN Secretary-General Antonio Guterres has said in his statement on two years of Covid-19 ...

-UN Secretary-General Antonio Guterres on Wednesday said in his statement on two years of COVID-19 that the vaccine distribution is "scandalously unequal" because rich-country health is prioritized over the poor.
+United Nations, March 10 UN Secretary-General Antonio Guterres has said in his statement on two years of Covid-19 that the vaccine distribution is "scandalously unequal" because rich-country health is prioritised over the poor.

 "It would be a grave mistake to think the pandemic is over.
-The distribution of vaccines remains scandalously unequal," said the UN chief, adding that manufacturers are producing 1.5 billion doses per month, but nearly 3 billion people are still waiting for their first shot.
+The distribution of vaccines remains scandalously unequal," said the UN chief, adding that manufacturers are producing 1.5 billion doses per month, but nearly 3 billion people are still waiting for their first shot, Xinhua news agency reported.

 "This failure is the direct result of policy and budgetary decisions that prioritize the health of people in wealthy countries over the health of people in poor countries," said the secretary-general.